-We thank the three anonymous reviewers for their constructive comments which significantly helped us to improve the presentation of our work.
-Codes for NNK can be found in https://github.com/aarjas/NNK.
+The authors would like to thank the three anonymous reviewers for their constructive comments, which significantly helped them to improve the presentation of the work.
+Codes for neural network Kalman (NNK) can be found in https://github.com/aarjas/NNK.